levs16/ETT/README.md

 The main window of the text editor (Ubuntu, Gnome):
 ![Main Window in Ubuntu](screenshots/mainwinubuntu.png)

-The main window of the text editro (Ubuntu, Gnome)
+The window of the font editor (Ubuntu, Gnome)
 ![Font edit window in Ubuntu](screenshots/fonteditwinubuntu.png)

 ## Acknowledgments